Maximizing Riesz means of anisotropic harmonic oscillators: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:asymptotics}}

 What remains is to prove Theorem~\ref{thm:asymptotics}.
-The calculations follow those of Helffer and Sj\"ostrand in~\cite{MR1062904} (see also~\cite{MR1061661, MR1079775}).
+The calculations follow those of Helffer and Sj\"ostrand in~\cite{MR1062904} for the isotropic harmonic oscillator $\beta=1$ and $\sigma=\tau=-1/2$ (see also~\cite{MR1061661, MR1079775}).
 The key idea is to use the Laplace transform to rewrite $R_{\sigma, \tau}^\gamma$ as an integral which opens up for use of the residue theorem.
 For any $c>0$,